-- A network retail pharmacy that offers standard cost sharing.
-Costs may be less at pharmacies that offer preferred cost sharing. - A network retail pharmacy that offers preferred cost sharing. - A pharmacy that is not in the plan's network.
+- A network retail pharmacy.

+- A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - A network mail-order pharmacy that offers standard cost sharing. - The plan's preferred mail-order pharmacy, Express Scripts, that offers preferred cost sharing.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

+- The plan's mail-order pharmacy.